senator/uqm-online-starmap/README.md

-If you're going to build this app yourself, you need to put copies of jquery and requirejs into the www/thirdparty directory, or change the source to get them from CDNs if appropriate.
+If you're going to build this app yourself, you need to put copies of jquery and requirejs into the www/thirdparty directory, or change the app source code to load them from CDNs if desired.

 Author
 ------